PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 16:49:26
+Last updated: 2024-04-02 16:50:00
-Random Quote: Ardently do today what must be done.
-Who knows?
-Tomorrow, death comes. - The Buddha
+Random Quote: To acquire knowledge, one must study; but to acquire wisdom, one must observe. - Marilyn vos Savant